Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - if they want to investigate the market stalls, they will notice that they are all filed with souvenirs, like small temple statues and that type of junk. it's also wayy overpriced.

-- When they return to the research group, the party will notice the same customers as well as a gentleman in a flawless suit sitting at the bar, sipping Eternalbright (everclear.
+- When they return to the research group, the party will notice the same customers as well as a gentleman in a flawless suit sitting at the bar, sipping eternalbright (everclear).
 	- This is Semyon, who will introduce himself as one of the founders of Lettered Lamenting and will call himself Sam.
 	- Semyon is a patient, observing man.
 He comes across as comforting and open, but knows very well to not give away more information than necessary.